Vincit/knex-db-manager/README.md

 ### dropDb

 Drops database described in `knex` configuration or by given name.
+Remember that if DB has active connections trying to drop DB may fail.

 > Drop database `config.knex.connection.database`: